-I. General Education Requirements with Notes for Majors Majors: Core Major and Program requirements below reduce the General Education requirements to a range of 27-37 credit hours.
-See the notes below.
-English Numerical and Analytical Reasoning6 MATH B101 or a higher level mathematics course, plus an additional course in mathematics, logic, statistics, or computer science.
-Majors: requirements in this category will be fulfilled by Major Requirements in (III) below.
-No additional courses are required.
-Speech COMM B140, B201 or B230 3 Majors: Secondary Teacher Education track requires COMM B140: Public Communication or COMM B230: Business and Professional Speaking Liberal Arts Liberal Arts Electives (humanities or social/behavioral sciences) Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
+Speech

+courses are required.

+Majors: Secondary Teacher Education track requires COMM B140: Public Communication or COMM B230: Business and Professional Speaking

+1Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.

-Courses from: ARTH, ARTS, MUSC, or THEA.
+2Courses from: ARTH, ARTS, MUSC, or THEA.
 ENGL B180 also approved.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.

-Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.
-Majors: Secondary Teacher Education track requires PSYC B101: Introduction to Psychology 142 University of South Carolina Beaufort 2019-2020 Bulletin
+Majors: Secondary Teacher Education track requires PSYC B101: Introduction to Psychology